Writer, Author, and Editor

 I have wide-ranging interests as a writer and editor, including aging, divorce, politics, business, education, issues of special interest to women, family memoirs, and personality profiles.

-I am a member of the American Society of Journalists and Authors (ASJA) and the Committee of Concerned Journalists.
+I am a member of the American Society of Journalists and Authors (ASJA).